 Doing Things Right

-Arriving at the event, I had a mental checklist already going of all the things I would do differently this race.
+Arriving at this event, I had a mental checklist already going of all the things I would do differently this race.
 This included actually eating a breakfast (toast with peanut butter), stretching and warming up by jogging around the parking lot.
 I wanted to make sure my body and muscles were warmed up.
 The gun went off and I was on fire.

 Despite how fast I was running—and trust me, I looked at my Garmin quite a few times to make sure I was on target pace—there were lots of others ahead of me.
 And as each person passed me, I tried to not let that discourage me.
 I knew it had it in me to run a sub 30 since I have done it before during a training run while running with my “fast” friend who pushed me.
 And I have finished a 5k at 30:02 before this year.
 My goal was 29 and whatever seconds, so I am so proud of my 28:39.